Bernard H. Breslauer

 Bernard Hartmut Breslauer (1 July 1918 – 14 August 2004) was a German antiquarian book dealer and collector, who lived in turn in Germany, England and the United States.
+As a book dealer he published many catalogues and was a scholar of book history.

 Life

+Breslauer was born into a Jewish family.
 His father Martin Breslauer founded a antiquarian bookshop in Berlin in 1898.
 Born in Charlottenburg, Bernd was his only son and while on his father's business dealings he met the bibliophile and author Stefan Zweig.
 In 1934, a year after the Nazis seized power in Germany, his family had to give up their home in Lichterfelde and move to the Meinekestraße.
 Bernd was ejected from his secondary school on racist grounds in 1935 and worked as an apprentice to Leo Olschki in Florence and then in his father's bookshop.
 Nazi anti-Semitism made it difficult to run the bookshop, which eventually fell prey to the Reich Flight Tax.
 The family moved to the United Kingdom on 1 July 1937.
 The collector Robert von Hirsch had been a client of the bookshop and was also a family friend – he had emigrated to Switzerland in 1933 and gave the family a loan to rebuild the bookshop in London.

 Breslauer was interned as an enemy alien on the Isle of Man on the outbreak of war in 1939 and his father died in Bloomsbury the following year during the Blitz.
 Breslauer served in the British Army for four years, initially in the Pioneer Corps and later in intelligence.
 At the war's end he resumed trading as a bookseller from his mother's house in Chiswick and in 1947 opened a shop in the City of London.
 He specialised in autographs and in medieval and Renaissance book bindings.
 He published over a hundred catalogues as a dealer and wrote articles for journals on books and book history.
 He moved to Fifth Avenue in New York in 1977 and a year later bought a Gutenberg Bible for the unprecedented price of $2.2 million at a Christie's auction for the Württembergische Landesbibliothek in Stuttgart.
 In 1980 he bought the best items from Hans Fürstenberg's book collection.